“special naturalization provisions”

 • Children of U.S. citizen parents to naturalize without meeting certain requirements or taking the Oath of Allegiance if they are too young to understand the meaning.

-Other classes of persons who may qualify for special consideration are former U.S. citizens, servicemen, seamen, and employees of organizations promoting U.S. interests abroad.
+Other aliens who may qualify for special consideration are former U.S. citizens, servicemen, seamen, and employees of organizations promoting U.S. interests outside the United States.